WHAT WE WERE LOOKING FOR

-We live in Calgary, Alberta and have a farm 50 miles NW of Calgary and wanted to build a weekend cottage that we could use in the summer time.
+We live in Calgary, Alberta, and have a farm 50 miles NW of Calgary and wanted to build a weekend cottage that we could use in the summertime.
 The best building site was on a rise with no trees.
 We planned to plant some trees but needed a decent supply of water.
-We planted 3000 seedlings and started trucking water in 45 gallon drums in the back of a pick-up to get the trees started.
+We planted 3000 seedlings and started trucking water in 45-gallon drums in the back of a pick-up to get the trees started.
 But after a few weeks, trucking the water became the main job.
 Little time left for anything else.
-We needed a well.
+We needed a well and a reliable water pump.

 We lined up a fellow with a cable-tool drilling rig and got ready to drill a well.
 We got a dowser to find the best place for the well.
 He witched the whole building site and said there was no water anywhere.
 We gave the bad news to the water-well driller.
 He said there was water everywhere and if he didn’t find water, we wouldn’t have to pay for the well.
 He drilled the well and found about 1 gpm at 65 ft.
 He continued drilling to 95 ft. looking for more water but didn’t find any more.
 1 gpm isn’t much of a well, but it was better than nothing and we were paying for the well anyway so we had him case it.